 Fragrance Composition:

 So what does it smell like?
-It is classified as a floral aldehyde chypre fragrance with fruity, floral notes with spicy and woody overtones.
+It is classified as a fresh floral aldehyde chypre fragrance for women.
+It starts with a fresh aldehydic top, followed by an exotic floral heart, resting on a sweet ambery and powdery, mossy base.

-• Middle notes: mimosa, coriander, tarragon, daisy, lily of the valley, hyacinth, gardenia, rose, orange blossom, carnation, ylang-ylang, jasmine, orris and cassis
+- Middle notes: mimosa, coriander, tarragon, daisy, lily of the valley, hyacinth, gardenia, rose, orange blossom, carnation, ylang-ylang, jasmine, orris and cassia

-• Base notes: patchouli, wormwood, labdanum, tonka, incense, leather, civet, ambergris, pine nuts, vanilla, sandalwood, musk, vetiver, oakmoss, opoponax and benzoin
+- Base notes: patchouli, wormwood, labdanum, tonka, incense, leather, civet, ambergris, pine nuts, vanilla, Mysore sandalwood, musk, vetiver, oakmoss, opoponax and benzoin

 Bottles: